adeyemiadeoye/SelfConcordantSmoothOptimization.jl/examples/README.md

+> [!NOTE]
-The `/paper` directory currently contains codes to reproduce most of the results in the paper:
+> The `/paper` directory currently contains codes to reproduce most of the results in the following paper using `v0.1.0` of the package:

 ```
 @article{adeoye2023self,